Many people living with dementia have limited access to outdoor spaces.

 - Add useful garden elements to enhance outdoor experiences – include features like seating or a gazebo for socialising, water fountains and bird baths, potted plants for extra colour, raised gardens filled with soil for digging (don’t fill all gardens with plants), watering cans and hoses to enjoy watering and trees or shrubs for attracting birds.

-When establishing a therapy garden, or a kitchen garden, within aged care start with simple planning to gather ideas and include all the elements that will enhance the residents experience.
+When establishing a therapy garden, or a kitchen garden, start with simple planning to gather ideas and include all the elements that will enhance the participant’s experience.

 Kitchen Gardens can be established in dementia care units and as part of the gardening program residents can assist with the growing and harvesting of fresh food for used by chefs in the kitchen.